 There are different ways to build an app inventory.
 While the quickest way to get started is to proceed manually, this approach can be difficult for a large production environment.
 Information in manually built inventories can quickly become outdated, and the resulting migration might fail because it was based on wrong assumptions.

-Google partners with multiple companies to assist you in your migration journey.
-Refer to the Finding help section for more information.
+Google also partners with multiple companies to assist you in your migration journey.
+For more information, see Finding help.

 Example of an app inventory